 Now that we have covered the basic element descriptions, sizes, and directions I hope you stop back and visit for the next tutorial.
 This series on design basics will include fourteen lessons.

-Our next tutorial will describe the Basic Surfaces found in design and downloadable tutorial images.
+Our next tutorial will describe the Basic Surfaces found in design and free downloadable tutorial images.

 Please visit the Art & Design Table of Contents to follow each series in its order.